Resurfacing Kitchen Countertops on a Budget

 What to expect during a countertop resurfacing

 I chose a local company and wanted the look of white marble.
-I found several examples on the Internet, as well as pieces of real marble to copy.
+I found several examples on the Internet and pieces of natural marble to copy.
 Al Tanous, of Custom Home Surface Design, created a sample for me.
-“Resurfacing is for anyone who wants the look of high-end granite or marble, but doesn’t want the expense or hassle.
-It’s the perfect solution for updating a kitchen to resell or just improve the livability of the room.
+“Resurfacing is for anyone who wants the look of high-end granite or marble but doesn’t want the expense or hassle.
+It’s the perfect solution for updating a kitchen to resell or just improving the livability of the room.
 Plus, your downtime is only two and a half days, versus two to three weeks.”

 Once you decide on resurfacing, the contractor tapes off the countertops and protects the floor and walls.
 He also removes the sink.
 The process begins with four thin coats of concrete.
 The first two coats must dry completely in between.
 At this time, you might be worried that the counters look terrible, like a sidewalk job gone horribly awry.